gracco/sysadmin-interview-questions/README.md

   - I use zsh, it's bash compliance

 * What is a tarpipe (or, how would you go about copying everything, including hardlinks and special files, from one server to another)?
-  - It's a way to copy a directory to a server from another preserving permissions and the files, usually I don't copy files from a serve to another, I use automation to do this job for me, if I need to copy, we can use a tarpipe, or dd or rsync.
+  - It's a way to copy a directory to a server from another preserving permissions and the files, usually I don't copy files from a server to another, I use automation to do this job for me, if I really need to copy, we can use a tarpipe, or dd or rsync.

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>